-If an Unsupported team follows the SPoT Ice Road for a few kilometres to get some relief from sastrugi, or a disoriented team uses the route as a handrail, Unsupported status will be lost.
+If an Unsupported team follows the SPoT Ice Road in Antarctica for a few kilometres to get some relief from sastrugi, or a disoriented team uses the route as a handrail, Unsupported status will be lost.
 Any use of an established route except when following explicit instructions from a station/base, is regarded as Support.
 So too is entering buildings, aircraft and vehicles, or tents other than your own/own team (except when instructed to do so as a condition of logistics support, such as at the South Pole).

 The use of GPS way-pointed routes is common but is considered a greater form of dependence than travelling without the use of one.

 Environmental impacts pre- and post-journey are not classified under this scheme however carbon footprint reduction is encouraged for all phases of an expedition including travel to and from the expedition.
 Any commentary on carbon responsibility can include the ethic of being unmotorised.
 Environmental impacts during the expedition can be managed by a range of options including: flight sharing, consulting on good practice for human waste, minimising use of disposable batteries, mitigating stove fuel spillages, etc.

 10. Leave environmental entities and historical artefacts in situ